suntq123/PPkNN/README.md

 # PPkNN
-This repo is the code for the paper "PPkNN: Privacy-Preserving k-Nearest Neighbor Query with Provable Security"
+This repo is the code for the paper "PPkNN: Privacy-Preserving k-Nearest Neighbor Query with Provable Security".

 ## Requirements
 * JDK-17